- Clearer Thinking Team

 How do cognitive biases affect critical thinking?

-Cognitive biases interfere with impartiality, and they can negatively affect critical thinking in a myriad of different ways.
+Cognitive biases interfere with impartiality, and they can negatively impact critical thinking in a myriad of different ways.
 Here are several:

-Availability bias messes with our critical thinking because it leads us to asses risk by how readily examples come to mind;
+• Availability bias messes with our critical thinking because it leads us to asses risk by how readily examples come to mind, rather than considering all of the relevant examples;

 How do cognitive biases affect decision-making?

-Cognitive biases affect decision-making in at least two ways: they help decision-making by speeding it up and cutting corners when we have limited time or cognitive power, but they also hinder decision-making by being prone to errors.
+Cognitive biases affect decision-making in at least two ways: they help decision-making by speeding it up and cutting necessary corners when we have limited time or cognitive power, but they also hinder decision-making by causing us to come to false conclusions or take unhelpful actions in certain cases.

 Is gender a factor for cognitive biases?

-Research has shown some correlation between gender and specific biases.
-For instance, researchers found that male investors tend to show overconfidence and optimism biases, while female investors tend to exhibit anchoring and hindsight biases.
-(The research makes no claims about what causes such gendered differences - e.g., socialization or biology.)
+Research has shown some correlation between gender or sex and specific biases.
+For instance, researchers found that male investors tend to show greater overconfidence and optimism biases, while female investors tend to exhibit more anchoring and hindsight biases.
+The research makes no claims about what causes such gendered differences - e.g., socialization or biology or a mix of both.

 Are gender stereotypes cognitive bias?